RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

   - ZHONG_PFC : https://www.gsea-msigdb.org/gsea/msigdb/human/geneset/ZHONG_PFC_C1_DLX5_POS_INTERNEURON.html

-Let's also do **GSEA to check steroids-related genes at each time points for WT vs HET/GOF**
+Let's also do GSEA to **2.** check steroids-related genes at each time points for WT vs HET/GOF

 Use `conda activate deseq2` and R: